Flexible work arrangements (FWA)

 - The terms of the FWA, as agreed upon by the manager and employee.
 This must be completed before the employee may work a schedule that differs from the university’s core work hours.

 Before beginning the FWA, the FWA agreement form must be signed by the employee and the manager.
 The form may be revised or amended for its duration, with consent of the parties.
 The agreement will be maintained in the employee’s personnel file.
 A copy can also be maintained by the employee and the manager.
 If the employee and manager cannot agree on the terms of an FWA, an appeal process is contained in the Great Place policy.

-The FWA plan should be reviewed periodically, typically as part of the performance management cycle.
-Renewal is not guaranteed; the FWA, employee performance and other circumstances will be considered by the supervisor in determining whether to renew the agreement.
+The FWA plan should be reviewed periodically, and must be reviewed at least annually.
+We recommend that the manager and employee review the FWA as part of the performance management cycle.
+Renewal is not guaranteed.
+The FWA, employee performance and other circumstances will be considered by the supervisor in determining whether changes should be made to the FWQ mid-year andto renew the agreement annually.

 If any amendments to the agreement are agreed to between the employee and the department, those amendments should be set forth in an updated FWA agreement.